Fees for Credit Card Processing

 Card-Not-Present (CNP) Business Transactions

-Merchants who operate businesses dependent on transactions in which the card is not present usually pay a higher interchange fee – 1.90% plus a $0.10 transaction fee.
+Merchants who operate businesses dependent on transactions in which the card is not present usually pay a higher interchange fee—1.90% plus a $0.10 transaction fee.
 Such merchants also have higher software and payment gateway costs and additional security check costs.
-These generally range from $10 – $15 per month and a transaction fee of $0.01 – $0.08.
+These generally range from $10 to $15 per month and have a transaction fee of $0.01 to $0.08.

-Given the inherent risk of fraud and chargebacks with CNP transactions resulting in more considerable compliance overhead, merchant services processors also charge a higher interchange pass-through markup.
+Given the inherent risk of fraud and chargebacks with CNP transactions, which results in more considerable compliance overhead, merchant services processors also charge a higher interchange pass-through markup.
 All these add up to higher average fees for credit card processing overall.

 The Average Ticket Size